tylytran/redislabs-docs/content/rs/concepts/data-access/persistence.md

 |  Snapshot every 6 hours | A snapshot of the database is created every 6 hours. |
 |  Snapshot every 12 hours | A snapshot of the database is created every 12 hours. |

+**Note that snapshot will be generated only if there was at least 1 write to the dataset.
+If there was no change in the dataset, no snapshot will be generated even after the snapshot policy time had elapsed.**

 The first thing you need to do is determine if you even need persistence.
 Persistence is used to recover from a catastrophic failure, so make sure that you need to incur the overhead of persistence before